 - ACH Processing: 0.75% for Braintree, 0.8% for Stripe (both capped at $5)

-If you’re wondering, the $5 cap for ACH transactions would kick in at $625 for Braintree, and about $665 for Stripe transactions.
+If you’re wondering, the $5 cap for ACH transactions will kick in at $625 for Braintree and about $665 for Stripe transactions if you go by the 0.8% number.
 However, Stripe says the $5 cap starts at $625.
-However, I imagine for many merchants the wibbly-wobbly space between $625 a $665 won’t be much of an issue.
+For many merchants, however, the wibbly-wobbly space between $625 and $665 won’t be much of an issue.

 Both Braintree and Stripe allow you to accept cards from outside your home country.
 Those will cost an additional 1% per transaction; if the transaction is processed in one currency and settled in another, another 1% fee also applies for both companies.

 Discounts & Alternative Payment Plans

 I want to point out that Braintree does offer alternative payment plans for some merchants:

 - Interchange-Plus Pricing: Available in Europe as well as to high-volume merchants (more than $80,000/month) in the US